Skip to Main Content

 Taking a Tax Deduction

-If a donor mentions verification for a tax deduction, library staff should direct the donor to his or her tax advisor.
-Donors with substantial gifts should be referred to the Collection Management Department to make sure that all necessary documentation and forms are handled properly.
+If a donor mentions verification for a tax deduction, library staff will direct the donor to their tax advisor.
+To ensure that all necessary documentation is provided and processed properly, donors with substantial gifts should be referred to the Technical Services Department.

 Form 8283